 The department may bear the cost of new office furniture itself in conjunction with a lesser amount of furniture being needed because of consolidation of the department’s premises (130530:16-11).

 As a rule Campus Management grants use of these spaces only to temporary visitors to some of the organisations at the Ångström Laboratory affiliated with Uppsala University (120206:11-4).

 Common instruments (Ångström AU): Ångström Laboratory has some instruments purchased with “common” funds that are administered and maintained by individual departments.
-There have been inquiries about rules governing how these instruments can/may be used and how users are to be charged.
-It was recommended that the actual costs should be charged, but with differentiated rates depending on the users.
+Users are charged for using these instruments at a differentiated rate.
 University departments pay based on internal rates and others based on external rates.
 Everything involved in this should be regulated in agreements between the department and the user in question (020116).

-Systematic Fire Prevention (Systematiskt brandskyddsarbetet, or SBA): Regarding demarcation of boundaries, each department/unit is responsible for conducting fire inspections in its premises and adjacent corridors in connection with these inspections (120530: 12-11).
+Systematic Fire Prevention (Systematiskt brandskyddsarbete, or SBA): Each department/unit is responsible for conducting fire inspections in its premises and adjacent corridors in connection with these inspections (120530: 12-11).

 Sound level on information screens: The Art and Presentation Group decided not to allow sound from information screens in public premises at Campus Ångström Laboratory.
 Headphones next to the screen have been mentioned as a suitable alternative (160224).